-To help those tackling and studying the negative impacts of global industrial food animal production (especially in low- and middle-income countries) gain the clearer, firmer, deeper understanding that is needed to figure out and implement solutions to this complex problem.
+To help those tackling and studying the negative impacts of global industrial food animal production (especially in low- and middle-income countries) gain the clearer, firmer, deeper understanding that is needed in order to address this complex problem.

 Why focus on the need for deeper understanding?

-Inadequate understanding about the global dimension of the problem and the situations in low- and middle-income countries where industrial food animal production is gaining momentum severely handicaps the search for and implementation of solutions.
+Inadequate understanding about the global dimension of the problem and the situations in low- and middle-income countries where large-scale animal agriculture and aquaculture is gaining momentum severely handicaps the search for realistic and long-lasting solutions.

-At present there is no systematic and wide-ranging effort aimed at fostering deep understanding of the problem.
+At present there is no systematic and focused effort aimed at fostering deep understanding of the entire range of issues involved.
+(Industrial animal agriculture is more than a mere environmental or animal welfare issue.
+It is tied up with international trade regulations, government agriculture policies, and more.)
 The need is seriously neglected.